 “If you get in touch with the right people, they will train your staff on how to use your 3D printer,” said Ho when discussing the importance of continuing education.
 “Then it’s about getting used to it.
 With that comes experience and with experience, you develop expertise.”
 Ho continued stating that education and an upfront time commitment in training employees can give companies and their teams a head start as well as ensure they are effective in their 3D printing efforts.

 Lastly, panelists recommended that companies set realistic expectations.
 For example, due to the amount of time and materials required, 3D printed houses and cars are not yet realistic possibilities.
 Instead of 3D printing running the entire process, companies need to think about where it can be incorporated throughout to deliver significant cost and sustainability advantages.
 This is especially helpful for companies creating jigs and fixtures, prototypes, and custom or limited-availability parts.

 It’s an exciting time for 3D printing, with many of the possibilities in industrial manufacturing yet untapped.
-To learn more about what is possible, click here to watch this latest Fireside Chat.

 We take a consultative approach to your additive manufacturing needs.

 Please submit the form below to gain access to the webinar recording.

 Achieving Supply Chain Excellence Amid Rising Trucker Workforce Shortages And Costs